Address Change USPS – What to Know About Forwarding Mail

 One of the most crucial entities that need to be notified of your address change is the internal revenue service.
 For an individual changing an address, you should use form 8822, and for a business, it will be form 8822-B. Put the IRS at the top of your list when filling out address change forms.

 In the old days, you used to have to visit a post office location to get a form to request mail forwarding.
-Today, most people find their forms online.
-A quick internet search will show you different mail forwarding results – but you don’t need to get your form through a third party.
+Today, most people find their USPS address change forms online.

 You can simply visit one of the above moving references to find all of your mail forwarding options in one place.

-If you get the document from the post office, you don’t have to pay anything – however, you do have to complete the form and return it to the post office, but you can do that by dropping it in your mailbox after you have filled it out.
+If you get the document from the post office, you don’t have to pay anything – however, you have to complete the address change form and return it to the post office, but you can do that by dropping it in your mailbox after you have filled it out.